 Precise and effective, the Iwata Eclipse Hp-Cs is an airbrush that can help you produce professional-level paint jobs quickly and easily.
 This set includes two high-quality acrylic paints and a special hose cleaner.

 Using a 0.35mm needle and nozzle combination, this value set is an all-in-one solution for quickly painting styrofoam.

-The Iwata Eclipse Hp-Cs is a high-paint flow, high-detail airbrush that is capable of fully covering large areas in a matter of minutes.
-This capability is made even greater by the device’s dual action, a feature that allows you to apply paint to a surface according to your particular needs.
+The Iwata Eclipse Hp-Cs is a high-paint flow, high-detail airbrush capable of fully covering large areas in minutes.
+This capability is made even greater by the device’s dual-action, a feature that allows you to apply paint to a surface according to your particular needs.

-Thanks to its funnel shape, the airbrush’s 1/3-ounce cup can cover larger areas using a smaller amount of paint.
+Thanks to its funnel shape, the airbrush’s 1/3-ounce cup can cover larger areas using a smaller paint amount.